Zutphen: History

-The largest and oldest church of the city is the St. Walburgis (Saint Walpurga) church, which originally dates from the eleventh century.
+The largest and oldest church of the city is the St. Walburgis Church, which originally dates from the eleventh century.
 The present Gothic building contains monuments of the former counts of Zutphen, a fourteenth-century candelabrum, an elaborate copper font (1527), and a monument to the Van Heeckeren family (1700).
 The chapter-house's library (Librije) contains a pre-Reformation collection, including some valuable manuscripts and incunabula.
 It is considered one of only five remaining medieval libraries in Europe (in England and Italy).
 This chained library's books are still chained to their ancient wooden desk – a custom from centuries ago, when the "public library" used chains to prevent theft.

 Having been fortified, the town withstood several sieges, especially during the Eighty Years' War, the most celebrated fight under its walls being the Battle of Zutphen in September 1586 when Sir Philip Sidney was mortally wounded.
 Surrendered over the Spanish in 1587 by English defector Rowland York, Zutphen was recovered by Maurice, Prince of Orange, in the 1591 siege, and except for two short periods, one in 1672 and the other during the French Revolutionary Wars, it has since remained a part of the Netherlands.
 Its fortifications were dismantled in 1874.
 In World War II, the town was bombed several times by the allied forces because the bridge over the IJssel was vital to support the German troops at Arnhem after the Operation Market Garden.
 After two weeks of battle, the town was liberated on 14 April 1945.
 After the war, a renovation program started.
 Nowadays, Zutphen has one of the best-preserved medieval town centres of northwestern Europe, including the remains of the medieval town wall and a few hundred buildings dating from the 13th, 14th and 15th centuries.